adrienchaton/neural_granular_synthesis/index.md

 ### Reconstructions

-Data reconstructions (each pair of sounds is input/reconstruction).
+Data reconstructions are performed by auto-encoding a database sample.
+Each pair of sounds is the input followed with the model reconstruction.
+In that case, the best accuracy and audio fidelity is desired and assesses the performance of the trained model in the reconstruction objective.

 &nbsp;